Network (L3/L4) filters¶

 As discussed in the listener section, network level (L3/L4) filters form the core of Envoy connection handling.
 The filter API allows for different sets of filters to be mixed and matched and attached to a given listener.
 There are three different types of network filters:

 The API for network level filters is relatively simple since ultimately the filters operate on raw bytes and a small number of connection events (e.g., TLS handshake complete, connection disconnected locally or remotely, etc.).
 Filters in the chain can stop and subsequently continue iteration to further filters.
-This allows for more complex scenarios such as calling a rate limiting service, etc. Envoy already includes several network level filters that are documented in this architecture overview as well as the configuration reference.
+This allows for more complex scenarios such as calling a rate limiting service, etc. Network level filters can also share state (static and dynamic) among themselves within the context of a single downstream connection.
+Refer to data sharing between filters for more details.
+Envoy already includes several network level filters that are documented in this architecture overview as well as the configuration reference.